 IN-PERSON & ONLINE LESSONS

 Kathy Bjorseth is a Certified Advanced Piano and Theory Specialist of the Royal Conservatory of Music and has been a member of the B.C.
 Registered Music Teachers’ Association for over 30 years.
-In 1976, she joined the piano faculty at the Langley Community Music School, where she continues to teach.
+In 1976, she joined the piano faculty at the Langley Community Music School, where she taught until 2021.
 At LCMS, she has held the position of Resident Accompanist, coached several prize-winning piano trios, and taught workshops on duet playing, keyboard harmony and harpsichord technique.
 On several occasions, she and her students have traveled to New York City to perform in Carnegie Hall, as finalists in the American Protege Competition.

 She has been a strong advocate in the Lower Mainland for the performance of Canadian music, and together with Ian Hampton, started the LCMS Contemporary Showcase festival in 2001.
 She has been a voting member of the Canadian Music Centre since 2009.